Lake Placid 3: Plot

 Reba is approached by teenager Brett, to help him find his girlfriend Ellie; who he fears will be taken advantage of by Aaron.
 Reba agrees and takes Brett out onto the lake in her boat with Jonas and Walt.
 As they stop to hunt elk, a crocodile attacks the boat and knocks the group into the water.
 Walt is devoured, but the others escape to shore and are stranded in the woods.
 After hours, Ellie and Aaron search for the missing Charlie, leaving Tara by the lake where she is killed by a crocodile.
 Ellie and Aaron return to find her missing, so they decide to try and get help.
 They discover Charlie's corpse, then find Brett's jacket.
 Ellie decides to search for Brett, upsetting Aaron; who walks the other way, only to be attacked by a crocodile.

 After searching the lake, Nathan and Tony arrive at Sadie's house and join Susan, Connor and Vica.
 They decide to try and escape from the house to go to a hospital, but as they do so, Vica and Tony are devoured, and the car is submerged in the lake.
 Nathan, Susan and Connor take shelter in the house.
 Meanwhile, Brett, Reba and Jonas manage to shoot a crocodile dead, but another crocodile arrives and decapitates Jonas before attacking Reba; who manages to escape.
 Desperate, Reba wants to get to safety, but Brett doesn't want to give up his search, forcing Reba to knock him out and travel to Sadie's house on her boat and meet with Nathan, Susan, and Connor.
 Determined to find Ellie, Brett uses a gun to prevent the others from stopping him and escapes to Reba's boat to find her.
 He finds Ellie, but a crocodile kills him.

 Reba kills a crocodile that breaks into the house, then leaves with Nathan, Susan, and Connor.
 Ellie joins them and they make it to the town.
 The group break into the supermarket to call for help, setting off the alarm, but the store's phone is broken.
 Their actions attract Dimitri, but he is swiftly devoured as a group of crocodiles enter the supermarket.
 The group is ambushed, but manage to kill most of the crocodiles, but Reba is (seemingly) killed in the process.
 The only remaining crocodile chases Nathan, Susan, Ellie, and Connor to the gas station, where the group manage to ignite gas with a lighter, causing an explosion that kills the crocodile.
 An ambulance then comes and helps Nathan, Susan, Ellie and Connor.

 Sometime later, Nathan is taking a group of tourists around the lake, telling them of the crocodiles that are believed to be extinct.
-However, a baby crocodile is seen swimming in the lake, before an adult crocodile attacks the camera and the film ends.
+However, a crocodile hatchling is seen swimming in the lake, before an adult crocodile attacks the camera and the film ends.